Development of the Federal National Council in UAE.

 Taryam, Mohammed Omran (2011) Development of the Federal National Council in UAE.
 Masters thesis, Middlesex University.

 This Masters level project will embark on proposals for clarifying and enhancing the role of the FNC and how best it can be more inclusive and representative of public opinion.
 The study will also propose evidenced and concrete recommendations to the decision makers for further action to develop and upgrade the FNC in a manner that best suits and serves the goals and aims of a closely knotted tribal community that has become a country that aims to continue to be prosperous, seeks to uphold justice and is committed to peace – the United Arab Emirates.

 |Item Type:||Thesis (Masters)|

 |Additional Information:||A project submitted to Middlesex University in partial fulfiment of the requirements for the degree of Master of Professional Studies (MProf in Politiocal Science and legislation).|

-|Deposited On:||09 May 2011 11:12|
+|Date Deposited:||09 May 2011 11:12|